Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Since we know the geometry of the dungeon, we can change the shapes and positions of its elements, limiting only the transformations that lead to intersections.

-Here, for example, are illustration of the idea with skulls and fish:
+Here are biology illustrations of the idea with skulls and fish:

 /// brigid-images
 [[images]]